fastlane/docs/docs/advanced/other.md

 ### 🔓 Decryption Instructions

-The easiest way to decrypt the repo is to use the _fastlane_ _match_ `GitHelper` class.
+The easiest way to decrypt the repo is to use the _fastlane_ _match_ `Storage` and `Encryption` classes.
 You can do this from an interactive Ruby console:

 ```bash
 $ bundle console